My Degree Audit

 Students who have not yet declared a major or have a new major going into effect at the start of the summer or fall terms should use the “What if I changed my program of study?”option.

-Professional music majors first need to build their specialized curriculum on the Colleague system by meeting with the Professional Music Department.
+Professional music majors first need to meet with the Professional Music Department to have their specialized curriculum built on the Colleague system.
 Until you do so, your degree audit will not be accurate.